Effect of modeling subject-specific cortical folds on brain injury risk prediction under blunt impact loading: Results

 \subsubsection{Deep Brain Regions}

-The deep brain regions (Section \ref{sec:FEMdevelopment}) is geometrically identical between the gyrencephalic and the lissencephalic models and separated from the cortical folds through white matter around it.
-The region also experienced overall higher strain in the gyrencephalic models than the lissencephalic ones for all three loading directions ($\textit{p}<0.005$).
+The deep brain regions (Section \ref{sec:FEMdevelopment}) is geometrically identical between the gyrencephalic and the lissencephalic models.
+However, the distance between the cortical folds and the deep brain regions can be as low as $\sim$10 mm between deep sulci, such as the Sylvian fissure, or medial Cingulate sulci and outer regions of the putamen or caudate, as opposed to at least $\sim$30 mm from the cortical surface in the lissencephalic models.
+The region experienced overall higher strain in the gyrencephalic models than the lissencephalic ones for all three loading directions ($p < 0.005$), arising from the zone of strain concentrations at the base of the sulci.